-A Year Of Doing Own Hair In Our Own Homes
+A Year Of Doing Our Own Hair In Our Own Homes

 Miles is a full-time journalism student who graduates this year, and found that braiding her hair herself actually helped with her quarantine schedule: “Doing it on my own time felt so much better,” she continues.
 “I could watch what I wanted and stop for breaks.
 It was also so much cheaper; I only bought two skeins of yarn which was $8 total.”

-Kamara, 26, who lives in Brooklyn, NY, says camera-on Zoom calls was the catalyst that led her to learn how to self-style her hair at home.
+Kamara, 26, who lives in Brooklyn, NY, says camera-on Zoom calls were the catalyst that led her to learn how to self-style her hair at home.
 “It was overwhelming,” she admits.
 “Right before lockdown, I had braids because I was so nervous about going into the salon.
 I took them down myself and I didn’t see my stylist for maintenance afterwards.
 I had a lot of split ends that I had to deal with on my own, plus I had colored hair so my roots were quite embarrassing and harder to hide as the months passed.”

 As a result, she took matters into her own hands.
 “I spent the whole of spring and summer doing my own hair.
 Most of the early days in quarantine was just wash and go’s because my scalp couldn’t take the tension of constant twist outs,” she says, crediting her stylist Julie for teaching her the technique and recommending the right products and YouTube tutorials.
 Kamara enjoyed styling her own hair, but she’s keen to get back to the salon.
 “I saved a lot of money, but I’m not an expert and even after years of practice, I tend to cause more split ends when I do my own hair.”
 While salons have reopened in New York City, Kamara still continues to style her hair at home, but will head back to the salon when it’s time for maintenance and treatments.